vplasencia/MyArticles/cl456s9x002f4kfnv1yedaiov.md

 **Note:** It is almost the same as `run.js` but only deployed smart contracts.

-* Deploy smart contracts on Harmony Testnet.
+* Deploy smart contracts on Sepolia.

 * Create a `.env` file and add to it: